 policy applies to all sources of Title IV financial aid programs (including student

-entitlement grants that do not have an academic requirement for renewal.
-Satisfactory
+College entitlement grants which do not have an academic requirement for renewal.

-first time.
-The student is only eligible for one semester of Financial Aid Warning.
+warning for the first time.
+The student is only eligible for one semester of Financial

-ineligible for financial aid.
-Students may appeal their financial aid probation status
+are considered ineligible for financial aid.
+Students may appeal their financial aid

 Student folders are reviewed each semester when final grades and academic standing